Q&A: Judith Rodin makes an impact on investing and giving

-Dutch fund firm Robeco starts China unit to tap demand for investing abroad

-SHANGHAI Dutch money manager Robeco launched a wholly-owned subsidiary in Shanghai on Tuesday, seeking to tap rising Chinese demand for investing their assets overseas.

-NEW YORKHow important is Judith Rodin?
+NEW YORK(Reuters) - How important is Judith Rodin?
 Ask one of the 20,000 New York public school students who got to see the Broadway hit "Hamilton" because of her and they might say she is life-changing.

 As president of the Rockefeller Foundation since 2005, Rodin has helped bring philanthropy into the 21st Century, not just with theater tickets, but by pioneering the practice of impact investing, where environmental concerns are weighed along with market performance.